Roenbaeck/digit-bin-index/README.md

 rust_decimal_macros = "1.37" # Recommended for easily creating decimals
 ```

-Then, you can use `DigitBinIndex` in your project to perform both sequential (Wallenius') and simultaneous (Fisher's) draws.
+Then, you can use `DigitBinIndex` in your project:

 ```rust
 use digit_bin_index::DigitBinIndex;